Pamijahan

 Pamijahan is a town and an administrative district (Indonesian: kecamatan) in the Bogor Regency, West Java, Indonesia and thus part of Jakarta's metropolitan area.

-Pamijahan was previously part of Cibungbulang district before it was split off from the northern part of the district in 1995.
+Pamijahan District was previously part of Cibungbulang District before it was split off from the northern part of that district on 23 August 1995.

-Pamijahan District covers an area of 80.83 km^{2}, and had a population of 133,871 at the 2010 Census and 157,113 at the 2020 Census; the official estimate as at mid 2023 was 163,186 - comprising 84,124 males and 79,062 females.
-The administrative centre is at the town of Gunungsari, and the district is sub-divided into fifteen villages (desa), all sharing the postcode of 16812, as listed below with their areas and populations as at mid 2023.
+Pamijahan District covers an area of 80.83 km^{2}, and had a population of 133,871 at the 2010 Census and 157,113 at the 2020 Census; the official estimate as at mid 2024 was 173,108 (comprising 89,392 males and 83,716 females).
+The administrative centre is at the town of Gunungsari, and the district is sub-divided into fifteen villages (desa), all sharing the postcode of 16812, as listed below with their areas and populations as at mid 2024.